Dipankar1997161/Top-view-Omnidirectional-Human-Pose-Data-Synthesis-using-NeRF/README.md

 # Top-view Omnidirectional Human Pose Data Synthesis using NeRF

 MASTER THESIS - Updating soon
-Kindly check that as this repo is just an experiment conducted.

 ### Environment_setup
     conda create -n mononerf python=3.8